Suzume Ending Explained, Plot, After Credits Scene, Age Rating, and More

 Suzume follows the journey of a young high school girl named Suzume Iwato in a quiet town in Kyushu, Japan.
 Upon meeting Souta, a traveler searching for mysterious doors in abandoned places, she unwittingly released a guardian deity, unleashing a powerful supernatural force known as “The Worm”.
 Together, Suzume and Souta must seal the doors scattered across Japan before the Worm can cause devastating earthquakes in each location.

-Xem thêm bài viết hay: Sweet Reincarnation Season 1 Episode 11 Release Date and Time, Countdown, When Is It Coming Out?
+Xem thêm bài viết hay: Shining Vale Season 2 Episode 5 Release Date and Time, Countdown, When is it Coming Out?

 Facing challenges along the way, Souta is cursed by the guardian deity Daijin and transformed into a baby chair, complicating their mission.
 Despite the obstacles, Suzume bravely embarks on a journey across the country, meeting many people and gathering meaningful experiences that will help her grow and help her overcome the emotional scars caused by her mother’s tragic death in the great Sendai earthquake of 2011.